KaiFig/Unit_3/Project/read_me.md

     else:
         self.ids.teamname.error = True
 ```
 **Fig x** This is the code for adding goals to the timeline database.
 First it gets the teamname from the user input by calling the kivy text box.
 Then from the record, it selects the hometeamname and awayteamname from the record database.
-Looking back at the code, it would've been easier to write it as one query and seperate it, however, I made two queries which makes it slightly redundant and complex.
-However, the code still works.
 After this, I check the teamname to make sure that it is either the away or the home team names and if it isn't the error shows up.
 IF it is then I get the rest of the user inputs from the kivy file and insert it into the database.
 All the tables in the database have the same user_id which makes sure that multiple users can use this application but only their data will show.

 For this piece of code, I have used the computational thinking skill algorithim design to create a function to receive user inputs and validate them.
 I have also used decomposition in this scenario.
 I first got the inputs, then thought about inserting them into the database.
 After that was working I worked on the validation which shows how I broke this down into two smaller steps.